rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

  groups of items that come from a single source, but with minimal or no previous organization
- groups of items that are assembled into collections by the library for the purpose of processing and storage, and are therefore termed “intentionally assembled collections” (previously called “artificial collections”) B2.2.
+ groups of items that are assembled into collections by the library for the purpose of processing and storage, and are therefore termed "intentionally assembled collections" (previously called "artificial collections") B2.2.
 All three types of collections tend to be organized around one or more unifying factors, which may include:
  personal author